-Yes/No Correspondence from the registered legal land owner(s) Yes/No Correspondence from persons or parties you consider are likely to be affected by the project Yes/No Written agreement from the relevant landowner where the project includes an activity that will occur on land returned under a Treaty settlement.
-Yes/No Written agreement from the holder of the relevant customary marine title order where the project includes an activity that will occur in a customary marine title area.
+No Correspondence from the registered legal land owner(s) No Correspondence from persons or parties you consider are likely to be affected by the project No Written agreement from the relevant landowner where the project includes an activity that will occur on land returned under a Treaty settlement.
+No Written agreement from the holder of the relevant customary marine title order where the project includes an activity that will occur in a customary marine title area.
+No Written agreement from the holder of the relevant protected customary marine rights recognition order where the project includes an activity that will occur in a protected customary rights area.